 In fact, if you delete the RAW Sidecar file, the RAW image will go back to its original state when you open it in the RAW editor, because there’s nothing to tell the RAW editor which settings should be applied.
 Because changes to RAW images are only stored in a side car file, you can go back and re-edit the original RAW file at any time without loss of image quality.

-In order to work with your RAW images in GIMP, you’ll need a RAW converter to change them from a RAW format to something that GIMP can read, like TIFF or JPG.
+In order to work with images you shot in a RAW format in GIMP, you’ll need a RAW converter to first change them to something that GIMP can read, like TIFF or JPG.

 If your camera can shoot RAW photos, it may have come with RAW conversion software, and if it did, I recommend using that software for your RAW editing process.
 But, if your camera didn’t come with this software, there are some free options available.
 One of these options is called UFRAW, and it’s designed to work with GIMP.